silence1998/tum-adlr-09/logs/project_notes/for-endterm.md

     - worked well
   - obstacle sorting
     - worked well
-  - env gen random seed (VOLKAN)
+  - env gen random seed
     - performed bad as if we pretrain in env#1 and normal train in env#1 it overfits and cant generalize
-    - bad sample balance
+    - bad sample balance -> fixed by MO's weighting
+    - [X] should be performing correctly with the "small fixes to seeding" commit

 - new features
   - weighting the samples